 The Playhouse on Arlington Street was the result of a labor of love involving many Youngstown families and the area’s outstanding talent.
 There was not necessarily any connection between the two.
-From the beginning, the Youngstown Players brought together people of all different backgrounds – rich and poor; teacher and student; store owner and clerk.
+From the beginning, The Youngstown Players brought together people of all different backgrounds – rich and poor; teacher and student; store owner and clerk.
 All of them worked together in the pursuit of dramatic art.
 Nothing else counted except talent and a willingness to put it to work.

 Talent blossomed and moved on.
-Some went to Broadway.
+Some artists went to Broadway.
 Others to Hollywood.
 Dozens of famous directors, actors and producers credit their success in the business to the lessons they learned on-stage, backstage and in the offices of The Youngstown Playhouse.